jasper-zanjani/notes/README.md

 bot = TwitchBot.new
 bot.write_to_chat "Hello world"
 ```
-## DevOps
-The term "DevOps" began to gain currency in 2009-2010, before the emergence of containers.
-Features like self-healing, scalability, resource monitoring, automatic DNS management, etc have since become built-in to Kubernetes. [[7](#sources)]
-> DevOps is a way to deliver software with shared pain and responsibility.

-Traditionally, developers had incentives that were not aligned with those of operations who were to use the software.
-DevOps attempts to fuse development and operations, with the goal of aligning development with revenue generation.\
-> Now, being a DevOps Engineer is something like "Systems Engineer 2.0".

-There is an agreed-upon set of tools and concepts that most companies use with regard to DevOps.
-The end-goal is __endo-to-end process automation__, a digital pipeline that moves bits around in assembly line-like fashion.[[4](#sources)]\
-The Foundational Layer is composed of Three technologies that individually take a lifetime to master.
-Learning these skills represent an eternal commitment.[[4](#sources)]\
-1. Linux
-2. Python (progressing to Golang)
-3. AWS (progressing to GCP)

-Once you have learned the Foundational Layer, learn Real-world skills [[4](#sources)]:\
-- **Configure**: Terraform (progressing to Ansible)
-- **Version**: Git and GitHub (progressing to GitLab)
-- **Package**: Docker (progressing to Lambda)
-- **Deploy**: Jenkins (progressing to CodeDeploy)
-- **Run**: ECS (progressing to Kubernetes)
-- **Monitor**: ELK Stack (progressing to Prometheus)

 ## VMware
 Hypervisor, similar to Hyper-V, but provided at a cost, with a robust command-line interface via PowerShell.[[5](#sources)]
 ## Sources